-Without this process, the security of Networx may degrade over time as technology changes, the systems evolve, or people and procedures change.
+Without this process, the security of Networx may degrade over time as technology changes, systems evolve, or people and procedures change.
 Periodic reviews provide assurance that management, operations, personnel, and technical controls are functioning effectively and providing adequate levels of protection.

-In addition to these ongoing assessment activities, through our Technology Management organization led by the Chief Technology Officer, and the Director of Secure Technology, Qwest engages in ongoing research and development in security-related products, functions and services.
-Dedicated security engineers perform these directed research and development projects.
+In addition to these ongoing assessment activities, Qwest engages in ongoing Research and Development (R&D) in security-related products, functions and services.
+This R&D within our Technology Management organization is led by the Chief Technology Officer, and projects are performed by dedicated security engineers.
 Qwest also supports extensive work in industry forums and standards-setting groups by both the CTO organization and Qwest's dedicated Risk Management InfoSec organization.
 Together, these activities ensure both the effectiveness and innovative nature of Qwest's security program.